-The serial interface is the most important connection between the UNIGATE® IC and the micro controller of your application.
+The serial interface is teh most important connection between the UNIGATE® IC and the micro controller of your application.
 The interface is designed in a way so that your application at least does not have to be changed on the software-side.
 The wide range of services of the UNIGATE® IC's serial interface constitutes the basis for it.
 The UNIGATE® IC allows to connect controllers with a baudrate of 110 baud to 625 kbaud.
-The baudrate for the communication itself is permanently stored in the module.
 The maximum size for IO-data can be read-out with the Script command "Get RSOutBufFree16".

-Depending on the downloaded script of the UNIGATE® IC, the module carries out actions independently, in order to identify data from the connected device.
-For customers who already have a software-adaptation at he company Deutschmann Automation, this protocol or script as well can be processed by the IC after an adaptation.
+Depending on the read-in script of the UNIGATE® IC, the module carries out actions independently, in order to identify data from the connected device.
+For customers who already have a software-adaptation at he company Deutschmann Automation, this protocol as well or a script after an adaptation can be processed by the IC.